 As revealed by the WTP estimates for the pooled sample, on average households are WTP significant positive amounts for improving all attributes.
 They are WTP the highest in order to reduce the risk of flooding to a low level, their WTP for easy river access is less than half of their WTP for low flood risk, whereas their WTP for high levels of biodiversity is less than quarter of their WTP for low flood risk.
 Across the household types, ranking of the attributes, as well as households' valuation of these differ significantly.
 Flooded households are WTP highest for low flood risk, however their valuation is insignificant.
-These households are followed by users, non-users and nonflooded households.
-High biodiversity levels and easy access to the river are valued most highly by users of the river, as expected, they are followed by non-flooded households, whereas flooded and non-user households' WTP are insignificant.
+These households are followed by non-flooded households.
+High biodiversity levels and easy access to the river are valued most highly by non-flooded households, whereas for flooded households' WTP are insignificant.
+This indicates that the ecological and recreational aspects of the problem are valued more by households that have not been flooded in the past.
+This is intuitive since for households that have been flooded in the past may be relatively more concerned with avoiding further floods.